NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/A Gathering of Winds.md

 A noble salamander and his fire elemental servant have been bound here by ancient elemental vows to serve the Wind Dukes as tomb guardians.
 The current guardian is Antyress Redpike of Coalchester, and he is bored by his duty and by the lack of visitors.
 He remains in this room unless he hears the sound of combat or traps being triggered nearby, in which case he begrudgingly slithers out to investigate.

 Antyress and his elemental bodyguard Smoughed do not immediately attack intruders.
 The salamander is very, chatty, even while he fighting.
 His ego and narcissism are forces to be reckoned with—the only subject that he enjoys more than himself is complaining about the miserable duties he is forced to perform here.
 It's possible that the PCs can talk him out of attacking them.
 His initial attitude is unfriendly, and if made friendly he agrees to turn a blind eye toward the party.
 He can be bribed with gems or jewelry—each 50 gp in value offered increases the [[Skills#Diplomacy|Diplomacy]] check result to adjust his attitude by 1.
-If made helpful, Antyress also warns the party about the Keeper (area 10), the xorn at the gate (area 11).
+If made helpful, Antyress also warns the party about the Keeper ([[#Location 10.
+The Keeper’s Chambers]]), the xorn at the gate ([[#Location 11.
+The River of Blood]]).

 The one thing Antyress won't mention to the PCs is the shadow spider Flycatcher.
 Not long ago, Flycatcher told Antyress of the existence of the true tomb of Icosiol, and the salamander dreams of escaping the oaths that hold him and plundering the treasures said to be hidden there.
 He has tried and failed several times to reach the tomb on his own, and hopes some day to earn Flycatcher's trust so the two can work together to realize this goal.